aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 ### Module data

-So later in [`minting.move`](https://github.com/aptos-labs/nft-tutorial/blob/main/sources/minting.move), we see:
+The `ModuleData` is then initialized and *moved* to the resource account, which has the signer capability:

 ```shell
         move_to(resource_account, ModuleData {
 ```

-The `ModuleData` is initialized and *moved* to the resource account, which has the signer capability.
-So in the `mint_nft` function, you see the first step is borrowing the `ModuleData` struct:
+In the `mint_nft` function, the first step is borrowing the `ModuleData` struct:

 ```shell
         let module_data = borrow_global_mut<ModuleData>(@mint_nft);
 ```

-And then uses the reference to the signer capability in the  `ModuleData` struct to create the `resource_signer`:
+And then use the reference to the signer capability in the  `ModuleData` struct to create the `resource_signer`:

 ```shell
         let resource_signer = account::create_signer_with_capability(&module_data.signer_cap);